 Glenn's publications generally address two broad themes – the interface of human mating and cognitive processes (mating intelligence) along with the state of Evolutionary Psychology within the landscape of academia.
-Among Glenn's publications are an edited book published with Nova Publishers (Measuring Emotional Intelligence) and an edited book with Erlbaum (Mating Intelligence: Sex, Relationships, and the Mind's Reproductive System – co-edited with Geoffrey Miller).
-Glenn is also co-author of Mating Intelligence Unleashed (co-written with Scott Barry Kaufman – to be released soon by Oxford University Press).
-Glenn also has two other books in contract (a textbook on statistics (with Oxford) and a textbook on evolutionary psychology (with Springer).
+Among his publications are an edited book published with Nova Publishers (Measuring Emotional Intelligence) and an edited book with Erlbaum (Mating Intelligence: Sex, Relationships, and the Mind's Reproductive System – co-edited with Geoffrey Miller).
+He is also co-author of Mating Intelligence Unleashed (co-written with Scott Barry Kaufman – to be released soon by Oxford University Press).
+He also has two other books in contract (a textbook on statistics (with Oxford) and a textbook on evolutionary psychology (with Springer).

 Glenn loves evolutionary psychology – and, with this in mind, he worked with Alice Andrews, Mike Camargo, Rose Chang, Gordon Gallup, Heather Mangione, Sarah Strout, and David Sloan Wilson (among others) to launch the NorthEastern Evolutionary Psychology Society (NEEPS) in 2007.
-This society has grown, and Glenn thinks it's the best evolutionary psychology society in the world!
+This society has grown, and he thinks it's the best evolutionary psychology society in the world!

 In his effort to better integrate evolution into the behavioral sciences, Glenn has collaborated with David Sloan Wilson (and several other folks at Binghamton) to (a) develop SUNY New Paltz's vibrant evolutionary studies program and (b) to expand evolutionary studies across the world of higher education.
-Toward this end, along with Jen Waldo of New Paltz, Glenn and David recieved a large National Science Foundation grant that made for great advances in the expansion of evolutionary studies in the USA and beyond.
+Toward this end, along with Jen Waldo of New Paltz, he and David received a large National Science Foundation grant that made for great advances in the expansion of evolutionary studies in the USA and beyond.

 Glenn also directs the New Paltz Evolutionary Psychology lab, which includes lots of students (both undergraduates and graduate students).
 In his words, "these students are awesome!"